This should be a two-word post.

 No matter which route you go it’s tough to adjust to marriage and to parenting.
 I cannot begin to comprehend what it’s like to adjust to parenting someone else’s child.
 My mother married when I was 15 or so and our stepfather had to walk a fine line.
 I think he did it gracefully as teenage years are not imbued with grace.

 There’s a particular challenge in being the non-earner.
 It’s been difficult to give up control of our future and basically bet it all on one man that I met at a boozy party when I was 25.
-Obviously we’re the thing movies are made of.
+Obviously, we’re the thing movies are made of.
 We still like each other, we haven’t filed bankruptcy and the kids seem to be well adjusted.
 I’m only minimally jealous of my husband.

 Yes.
 I am often envious of my husband.
 Which makes ZERO sense because when I go to pilates today he will be meeting that will likely wring him out and use every bit of energy he has.
 But he’s doing it in a luxury hotel so I convince myself that it’s all fabulousness and luxe and there’s no actual work involved and then I feel sorry for myself that I’m home.

 And then I start arguing with myself (maybe Penelope and I have a little bit of The Crazy in common) and I remind myself that the man works long hours and I don’t.
 I should stop being petty and jealous of his amazing dinners.
 Then I remind myself again that we are different people and he doesn’t actually love fancy dinners with strangers.
 He doesn’t thrive on it.
-This is actually work for him.
+This is actual work for him.
 So I start feeling grateful and not at all put out that I have to rush to FedEx to get a tie that he forgot sent overnight.
-In fact I hoped to myself that he would be as generous with me and my pending trip to Australia.
+In fact, I hoped to myself that he would be as generous with me and my pending trip to Australia.

 Then we got to chatting a little more and I found out that someone booked his flight from Los Angeles to New Orleans via Minneapolis.
 No. I cannot explain why.
-I can’t even get a slightly slow 8 year old to look at a map of the US and explain how that happened.
+I can’t even get a slightly slow eight-year-old to look at a map of the US and explain how that happened.
 I chatted with him about ways to fix the return flight (which has similar idiocy built into it) and joked with him about needing a private jet.

 Which is when I began to resemble this lady.